Please visit the Immigration Refugee and Citizenship Canada website for all requirements and forms.

 Also note that the consular section will be closed to the public on bank holidays, as we do not accept cash payments at the Embassy.

-** Also note that the section is currently experiencing a high volumes of clients, and average wait time is 60 minutes.
+** Also note that the section is experiencing a high volume of clients, and average wait time for walk-in clients is 60 minutes.
 We appreciate your patience. **